-- (a) For development where no further approvals area required before the development consent is issued. - (b) For development involving subdivision the contribution must be paid prior to the release of the subdivision certificate (linen plan). - (c) For development not involving subdivision, but where a construction certificate is required the contribution must be paid prior to the release of the construction certificate for any works authorising construction above the floor level of the ground floor.
-See note below. - (d) For works authorised under a CDC, the contributions are to be paid prior to any work authorised by the certificate commences, as required by clause 136L of the EP&A Regulation.
+- (a) For development where no further approvals are required before the development consent is issued. - (b) For development involving subdivision the contribution must be paid prior to the release of the subdivision certificate (linen plan). - (c) For development not involving subdivision, but where a construction certificate is required the contribution must be paid prior to the release of the construction certificate. - (d) For works authorised under a CDC, the contributions are to be paid prior to any work authorised by the certificate commences.